 So, the marketing maven came back to work with me at a defining moment of his career.
 He was on the hunt for the next step in his career.
 What kind of company would he work for?
 Where would it be?
 Just what would his role and responsibilities be?
 Based on some preliminary discussions, I knew that he’d take a high-level role.
 Only this time, he wouldn’t ascend to that position.
 It’s now his starting point.

 Knowing this, I began to curate a totally revamped wardrobe.
 Also, insights from a new personal style profile provided a fresh perspective about where he’s heading.
 All of this information began to tell me a story.
-In turn, it’s a story that I would re-tell back to him by using clothing as a top communication strategy.
+In turn, I would re-tell this story to him by demonstrating how his new clothing is a top communication strategy.

-He showed up at my studio on last Friday.
-Together, we went through the presentation of clothing, footwear, coordinating belts, and socks.
+When he recently showed up at my studio we went through the presentation of clothing, footwear, coordinating belts, and socks.
 I had all the looks ready for him.
 On the presentation wall, it told a very clear story – to me.
-So, I explained how using this set of clothing as a top communication strategy helps him to achieve new success.
+So, I explained how this set of clothing is a top communication strategy and helps him to achieve new success.

 After all, what the heck was he going to want to communicate?
 I knew a bit more about the answer to that question then he could initially articulate.
 So, I’d talk for a bit, pause, and ask if this sounds right.
 I couldn’t make up what I was advising.
 Based on his input, and on that trusty style profile, it was obvious what he would need to communicate.